 Books should be composed of images and descriptions that respond to one (or more) of the following suggested themes.
 Images can show current conditions or illustrate ideas or examples on how they can be improved.
 Images of ideas or examples for improvement can be of other areas in the city or other cities.

-Download the following resources to create your photo vision book:
+Download the following templates to create your photo vision book:

-Learning about the history of your neighborhood may be a helpful exercise before the community comes together to create a neighborhood plan.
+Learning about the history of your neighborhood is a helpful exercise before the community comes together to create a neighborhood plan.
 Understanding an area’s history and context can help residents and neighborhood organizations make informed decisions about the area’s future.

 A visual history is a collection of historical images about individuals, places, everyday life and important events recorded with photographs.
 Having photographs of places and residents in the neighborhood throughout its history is a valuable way to document the unique character and context of a place.